 We hope that using PKZIP is an enjoyable and trouble-free experience.
 Our goal is to provide you with the best product and documentation possible.
 However, problems and questions might arise.
-In most cases, you'll be able to answer those questions or solve the problems by referring to the Getting Started Manual, the on-line help or the manual you are now reading.
-If however you need further assistance, you can reach the PKWARE Technical Support Department in the following ways:
+In most cases, you will be able to answer those questions or solve the problems by referring to the Getting Started Manual, the online help or the manual you are now reading.
+If, however, you need further assistance, you can reach the PKWARE Technical Support Department in the following ways:

-- Internet/Usenet.
+Internet/Usenet.

-- CompuServe.

-- PKWARE Bulletin Board Service (BBS).

-- Faxing/Calling a Technical Support Representative.
+Faxing/Calling a Technical Support Representative.